Originally posted 2022-03-29 18:55:44.

 Sharjah Desert Park

-Sharjah safari park tickets are sold in three different versions, gold, silver, and bronze.
-The cheapest one is Bronze ticket that lets you stay in the Safari park for upto three and included is ‘Into Africa’.
-This ticket costs AED for kids between 3-12 years and AED 40 for over 12 years.
+Sharjah Safari Park tickets are sold in three versions, gold, silver, and bronze.
+The cheapest one is the Bronze ticket that lets you stay in the safari park for up to three hours, and it includes the ‘Into Africa’ experience.
+This ticket costs AED 30 for kids between 3-12 years and AED 40 for those over 12 years.
+It’s undoubtedly one of the top attractions in Sharjah for nature and wildlife enthusiasts.

 Al Majaz Waterfront